StephenOTT/ottawa-heath-inspection-scrape-ruby/README.md

 ## TODO

-- [ ] Convert Date/Times to a proper format for Mongo - Refer to Github-Analytics Convert DateTime methods for code for conversion for mongo
+- [x] Convert Date/Times to a proper format for Mongo - Refer to Github-Analytics Convert DateTime methods for code for conversion for mongo (Completed)

 ## Notes: